How Courts Gain Authority Over a Trust

 For a court to resolve a trust dispute, it needs jurisdiction over the people involved.
-This statute establishes how Arizona courts obtain that authority.
+This statute establishes how courts obtain that authority under Title 14, which governs trusts, estates and protective proceedings.
 The key factor is where the trust is administered.

 By accepting the trusteeship of a trust having its principal place of administration in this state or by moving the principal place of administration to this state, or until otherwise declared by the trustee if a proceeding regarding a matter involving the trust is not pending in a court of this state, by declaring that the trust is subject to the jurisdiction of the courts of this state, the trustee submits personally to the jurisdiction of the courts of this state regarding any matter involving the trust.

-A.R.S. § 14-10202(A)In plain terms: when a trustee agrees to serve for a trust administered in Arizona, that trustee is agreeing to answer to Arizona courts.
-The same applies if the trustee moves the trust's administration to Arizona.
-This gives beneficiaries a clear forum for raising concerns or seeking accountability.
+A.R.S. § 14-10202(A)In plain terms: when a trustee agrees to serve for a trust administered here, that trustee is agreeing to answer to the courts.
+The same applies if the trustee moves the trust's administration to this state.
+This gives beneficiaries a clear forum for raising concerns or seeking accountability under the Arizona Revised Statutes.

 Beneficiaries and Distribution Recipients

 Jurisdiction is not limited to trustees.
-Beneficiaries of an Arizona-administered trust are also subject to the state's courts for trust-related matters.
-And anyone who accepts a distribution from the trust submits personally to Arizona's jurisdiction as well.
+Beneficiaries of a trust administered here are also subject to the state's courts for trust-related matters.
+Anyone who accepts a distribution from the trust submits personally to the jurisdiction as well.

 With respect to their interests in the trust, the beneficiaries of a trust having its principal place of administration in this state are subject to the jurisdiction of the courts of this state regarding any matter involving the trust.

-A.R.S. § 14-10202(B)This framework ensures that everyone connected to an Arizona trust, whether they live in the state or not, can be brought before the same court when a dispute arises.
-It also does not limit other ways a court might gain jurisdiction, such as through general personal jurisdiction or consent.
-The goal is straightforward: if the trust is in Arizona, Arizona courts can handle it.
+A.R.S. § 14-10202(B)This framework ensures that everyone connected to the trust, whether they live in the state or not, can be brought before the same court when a dispute arises.
+It also does not limit other ways a court might gain jurisdiction.
+The goal is straightforward: if the trust is administered here, the courts can handle it.